-1 SECTION 606.
-ADMINISTRATIVE LAW JUDGES; POWERS; DUTIES; 2 DECISION MAKING AUTHORITY.
-3 (a) [Except as otherwise provided in subsection (d), unless] [Unless] [the agency head 4 elects to conduct the hearing, in which case the agency head shall render a final order under 5 Section 413(a), in a contested case, an administrative law judge shall be assigned to be the 6 presiding officer.
-The administrative law judge shall issue a recommended or initial order to the 7 agency head in the contested case pursuant to Section 413.
-8 (b) Except as provided by law other than this [act], if a matter is referred to the office by 9 an agency, the agency may not take further action with respect to the proceeding, except as a 10 party, until a recommended or initial order is issued.
-[This subsection does not prevent an 11 appropriate interlocutory review by the agency or an appropriate termination or modification of 12 the proceeding by the agency when authorized by law other than this [act].]
-13 (c) In addition to acting as the presiding officer in contested cases under this [act], 14 subject to the direction of the chief administrative law judge, an administrative law judge may 15 perform such other duties as are authorized by law other than this [act].
-16 [(d) This section does not apply to the following agencies: [list agencies exempted]].
-17 Comment 18 19 Section 606(b) is based upon Section 1-10(c) of the Model Act Creating a State Central Hearing 20 Agency (Office of Administrative Hearings) adopted by the house of delegates of the American 21 Bar Association (February 2, 1997).
+1 Section 413(a), in a contested case,] an administrative law judge shall be assigned to be the 2 presiding officer.
+The administrative law judge shall issue a recommended or initial order to the 3 agency head in the contested case pursuant to Section 413.
+4 (b) Except as provided by law other than this [act], if a matter is referred to the office by 5 an agency, the agency may not take further action with respect to the proceeding, except as a 6 party, until a recommended or initial order is issued.
+[This subsection does not prevent an 7 appropriate interlocutory review by the agency or an appropriate termination or modification of 8 the proceeding by the agency when authorized by law other than this [act].]
+9 (c) In addition to acting as the presiding officer in contested cases under this [act], 10 subject to the direction of the chief administrative law judge, an administrative law judge may 11 perform such other duties as are authorized by law other than this [act].
+12 [(d) This section does not apply to the following agencies: [list agencies exempted]].
+13 14 15 16 Comment Section 606(b) is based upon Section 1-10(c) of the Model Act Creating a State Central Hearing Agency (Office of Administrative Hearings) adopted by the house of delegates of the 17 18 19 American Bar Association (February 2, 1997).

-1 [ARTICLE] 7 2 RULES REVIEW 3 SECTION 701.
+1 [ARTICLE] 7 2 3 RULES REVIEW 4 SECTION 701.
 [LEGISLATIVE RULES REVIEW COMMITTEE].
-There is 4 created a standing committee of the Legislature designated the [rules review committee].
-5 6 7 8 9 10 11 12 13 Legislative Note: States that have existing rules review committees can incorporate the provisions of Sections 701, and 702, using the existing number of members of their current rules review committee.
+There is 5 created a standing committee of the Legislature designated the [rules review committee].
+6 7 8 9 10 11 12 13 Legislative Note: States that have existing rules review committees can incorporate the provisions of Sections 701, and 702, using the existing number of members of their current rules review committee.
 Because state practice varies as to how these committees are structured, and how many members of the legislative body serve on this committee, as well as how they are selected, the act does not specify the details of the legislative review committee selection process.
 Details of the committee staff and adoption of rules to govern the rules review committee staff and organization are governed by law other than this act including the existing law in each state.
-SECTION 702.
+14 SECTION 702.
 REVIEW BY [RULES REVIEW COMMITTEE].
-14 (a) An agency shall file a copy of an adopted, amended, or repealed rule with the [rules 15 review committee] at the same time it is filed with [the [publisher]].
-An agency is not required to 16 file an emergency rule adopted under Section 309(a) with the [rules review committee].
-17 (b) The [rules review committee] may examine rules in effect and newly adopted, 18 amended, or repealed rules to determine whether the: 19 (1) rule is a valid exercise of delegated legislative authority; 20 (2) statutory authority for the rule has expired or been repealed; 21 (3) rule is necessary to accomplish the apparent or expressed intent of the specifi 22 statute that the rule implements; 23 (4) rule is a reasonable implementation of the law as it applies to any affected 24 class of persons; and 25 (5) agency complied with the regulatory analysis requirements of Section 305 26 and the analysis properly reflects the effect of the rule.
-27 (c) The Irules review committeel may request from an agency information necessary to
+15 (a) An agency shall file a copy of an adopted rule with the [rules review committee] at 16 the same time it is filed with [the [publisher]].
+An agency is not required to file an emergency 17 rule adopted under Section 309(a) with the [rules review committee].
+18 (b) The [rules review committee] may examine rules in effect and newly adopted rules to 19 determine whether the: 20 (1) rule is a valid exercise of delegated legislative authority; 21 (2) statutory authority for the rule has expired or been repealed; 22 (3) rule is necessary to accomplish the apparent or expressed intent of the specific 23 statute that the rule implements; 24 (4) rule is a reasonable implementation of the law as it applies to any affected 25 class of persons; and 26 (5) agency complied with the regulatory analysis requirements of Section 305 27 and the analysis properly reflects the effect of the rule.
+28 (c) The [rules review committee] may request from an agency information necessary to